 I like a bit of a messy/natural curl.
 Think beachy instead of perfectly defined ringlets.
 I often rub ringlets between my fingers to break them up to get the look I desire.
 I don't like having a defined part, and have bangs, and like it to look a bit rumpled.

 Everyone's curly hair goals are different so I wanted to make that clear before I share a bunch of photos of my hair.

 LUS Brands Review for Fine Curly Hair

 The LUS Brands product steps are super simple.
 Shampoo as you’ve always known how to do, then put in the conditioner and let it sit in your hair for a few minutes as you wash and do the rest of your shower.
-LUS Brands suggests just before rinsing out the conditioner to add some water to it and either lather up or use a wide-tooth comb to comb through the conditioner.
+LUS Brands suggests just before rinsing out the conditioner add some water to it and either lather up or use a wide-tooth comb to comb through the conditioner.
 Then rinse out.
-Final step, while hair is still sopping wet, add a few pumps of the styling product to the hair.
+The final step, while hair is still sopping wet, add a few pumps of the styling product to the hair.